Indiana Electronic Health Records (EHR) Incentive Program

 - Enroll in Web interChange if you have not already done so.

-Indiana's EHR Registration and Attestation portal will be available
+Indiana's EHR Registration and Attestation portal is available to

-to providers from within Web interChange, so make sure you can
+providers from within Web interChange, so make sure you can access

-access this important tool.
-You can contact the Web interChange
+this important tool.
+You can contact the Web interChange team via

 - Make sure the information you have on file with the National